jchitpin/reproduce-efm-paper-2023/README.md

   (by roughly 10^-16).
 Thus, the EFM weights may vary slightly from MarkovWeightedEFMs.jl and the other optimization-based approaches.
 This code was last run with `DifferentialEquations v7.4.0`.
+* All experiments conducted on a Ryzen 5950X with 16 cores allocated to Julia and MATLAB with 32 GB of memory (16 GB recommended to run all scripts).

 ## Installation